 Most expats live here first, electing to move outside the city center after a year or two to get away from the noise of too-close neighbors, nonstop construction, throngs of tourists, and sometimes unpleasant smells of city living.
 Still, it remains charming and exceptionally convenient, and if you can score a decent terrace, you may choose to stay.

 El Borne: for an indie atmosphere

 Also known as The Born to Barcelona’s expats, El Borne is adjacent to Barrio Gotico and practically its twin neighborhood.
 This is everyone’s second-favorite barrio because of its top restaurants, fashion bargains, fantastic bars, and indie atmosphere.
-Still part of the ancient city, many expats call this place home as it has generally larger, renovated flats, charming open spaces and lacks the dirtiness of other city centre barrios.
+Still part of the ancient city, many expats call this place home as it has generally larger, renovated flats, charming open spaces, and lacks the dirtiness of other city center barrios.

 Barceloneta: for the beach vibes